-When advertising a specific project, the advertisement will describe the general nature of the project allowing firms to evaluate their interest in performing the desired services.
+When advertising a specific project, the advertisement will describe the work in general terms allowing firms to evaluate their interest in performing the desired services.

 When advertising a group of projects, a general description of work will be furnished.
-Firms will be asked to specify the types of projects they are interested in performing.
-When the Department decides to proceed with a certain project, those firms having expressed interest in that type project will be considered for selection.
+Firms will be asked to specify the projects they are interested in performing.
+When the Local Agency decides to proceed with a certain project, those firms having expressed interest in that project will be considered for selection.

 When advertising for an on-call / IDIQ projects with later specified task orders, the advertisement will include a general description of work for the project task and the number of consultants anticipated to be selected.

-If a solicitation fails to yield three qualified respondents, then the Department may proceed with evaluation and selection if the Department determines that the solicitation did not contain conditions or requirements that arbitrarily limited competition.
-Alternatively, the Department may pursue procurement following the noncompetitive method when competition is determined to be inadequate and it is determined to not be feasible or practical to re-compete under a new solicitation.
-23 CFR §172.7(a)(1)(iv)(D)
+If a solicitation fails to yield three qualified respondents, then the Local Agency may proceed with evaluation and selection if the Local Agency and the Department determines that the solicitation did not contain conditions or requirements that arbitrarily limited competition.
+Alternatively, the Local Agency may pursue procurement following the noncompetitive method when competition is determined to be inadequate and it is determined to not be feasible or practical to re-compete under a new solicitation.
+(23 CFR §172.7(a)(1)(iv)(D))